 8. The estimated number of annual respondents: 2.

-9. An estimate of the total number of hours needed annually to comply with the information collection requirement or request: 81.9
+9. The estimated number of hours needed annually to comply with the information collection requirement or request: 89.

 For the Nuclear Regulatory Commission.